MSC Zoe: Loss of containers at sea

-On 1 January 2019 342 containers went overboard on the North Sea.
-297 containers lost north of the Dutch island Ameland, the remaining containers some hours later north of the German island Borkum.
-19 of the containers and their contents – including organic peroxides, children's toys, shoes, bags, cushions, chairs, televisions, and plastic packaging – washed ashore on the Dutch islands of Vlieland, Terschelling, Ameland and Schiermonnikoog and German island Borkum in the Wadden Sea, a protected UNESCO biosphere reserve.
+On 1 January 2019, 342 containers went overboard whilst MSC Zoe was sailing on the North Sea.
+In total 345 containers were lost north of the Dutch island Ameland, the remaining containers some hours later north of the German island Borkum.
+Nineteen of the containers and their contents – including organic peroxides, children's toys, shoes, bags, cushions, chairs, televisions, plastic pellets, and plastic packaging – washed ashore on the Dutch islands of Vlieland, Terschelling, Ameland and Schiermonnikoog and German island Borkum in the Wadden Sea, a protected UNESCO biosphere reserve.

 In 2020, the Dutch Safety Board, German BSU and Panama Maritime Authority published a joint report on their investigation of the incident.
 It notes that the loss of containers occurred over several hours, due to strong rolling and the associated accelerations caused by the prevalent sea conditions at the time.
-Although it finds that the loading and securing of the cargo was in accordance with current regulations, it recommends to revise the regulations with special consideration of very large container ships.
+Although it found that the loading and securing of the cargo was in accordance with regulations at the time, it recommended to revise the regulations with special consideration of very large container ships.

+In 2019 the shipping company created a list of places at sea where contents of the containers still can be found but did not publish it.
+After a lengthy legal battle against the Dutch government (who deemed the waste "litter") this list was made public in April 2024.
+It contains 6000 places at sea, and it totals around 800000 kg, approximately a quarter of the original waste.